yuntianf/LongcellPre/README.md

 For a more detailed explanation of steps for LongcellPre, please refer to https://github.com/yuntianf/LongcellPre/blob/main/vignettes/LongcellPre.ipynb

-The isoform quantification would be output in a long table with 5 columns, including `cell`, `gene`, `isoform`, `count` and `polyA`.
-Due to the UMI scattering filtering, some values in `count` may not be integer.
-And `polyA` is the average of polyA exitence with a UMI cluster.
-The the gtf isoform annotation is provided, each isoform would be aligned to the canonical isoform and a cell by isoform matrix would also be generated.

 ## Citation

 If you use Longcell for published work, please cite our manuscript: